longhorn/longhorn/enhancements/20221213-reimplement-longhorn-engine-with-SPDK.md

 * volume metrics (bandwidth, latency, IOPS)
 * volume data integrity (snapshot checksum)

 SPDK uses a quarterly release cycle, next release will be 23.01 (January 2023).
-Assuming RAID1 implementation will be available in 23.01 release, actually the JSON-RPC we need to implement over SPDK are:
+Assuming actual RAID1 implementation will be available in 23.01 release, actually the JSON-RPC we need to implement over SPDK are:
+* suspend I/O operation
 * copy a snapshot over an arbitrary bdev
 * add bdev to raid1 in read balancing disabled mode
 * enable/disable bdev in raid1 read balancing
 * export/import file to/from bdev or implement seek_data/hole in NVMe-oF

-The first three developments are necessary for replica rebuilding, the last one for backup/restore.
+The first development is necessary for snapshot, the last one for backup/restore and the other three developments are necessary for replica rebuilding.
-The first one have already been discussed with SPDK core maintainers, so an upstream development can be made.
+The snapshot copy has already been discussed with SPDK core maintainers, so an upstream development can be made.

+### Limitations
+Actual RAID1 implementation is not still complete, so actually we have some limitations:
+* read balancing has been developed but is still under review, so it is available only in SPDK Gerrit
+* replica rebuild is still under development, so it isn't available.
+As a consequence of this, actually RAID1 miss the functionality to add a new base bdev to an existing RAID1 bdev.